Back to all posts

 Discovering a leak from your water heater’s relief valve can be alarming, but it’s a clear signal that your system needs attention.
 This small but mighty component is a critical safety feature, designed to release excess pressure or temperature to prevent your tank from becoming dangerously over-pressurized.
 A dripping or leaking valve is something you should never ignore.
 Taking the right steps can help you diagnose the issue and determine whether it’s a simple fix or a job for a professional.
 The following steps will guide you through what to do when you find water coming from your relief valve.

-Your First Safety Steps
+First Things First: Immediate Safety Steps

 First things first: don’t panic, but do take the situation seriously.
 The T&P valve is your water heater’s most important safety device.
 A steady leak means there’s an issue with pressure, temperature, or the valve itself.
 While it’s working to keep you safe, you need to address the root cause.
 Avoid the temptation to plug the discharge pipe or cap the valve, as this can lead to a dangerous pressure buildup inside the tank.
 Keep children and pets away from the area, as the leaking water can be extremely hot.
 Your immediate goal is to identify the problem safely before deciding on the next course of action.

-How to Test Your Relief Valve
+How to Safely Test Your Relief Valve

 You can perform a couple of simple tests to figure out what’s going on.
 First, check your water heater’s temperature setting.
 Most manufacturers recommend a setting of 120°F for safety and efficiency.
 If it’s set much higher, lower it and see if the leaking stops.
 Next, you can test the valve itself.
 Place a bucket under the discharge pipe and carefully lift the test lever on the valve for a few seconds.
 A short burst of hot water should come out.
 Let the lever snap back into place.
 This can sometimes clear out sediment that might be preventing a proper seal.
 If the valve continues to leak after the test, it may be faulty.